Mikejo5000/vsts-docs-pr/docs/work/scale/index.md

 ---
-title: Agile at Scale index to content for VSTS & TFS
+title: Index to articles for working with multiple teams
+titleSuffix: Codex
-description: Index to topics for how to scale Agile tools in VSTS and Team Foundation Server (TFS)
+description: Index to articles for how to scale Agile tools to support multiple teams and enterprise organizations ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid:
-ms.technology: vs-devops-wit
-ms.prod: vs-devops-alm
-ms.assetid: